 In Minnesota, registered manufacturers of “video display devices” should review these requirements to ensure they will meet recycling obligation under the Minnesota Electronics Recycling Act.

 - Are you registered?
-For the first time, in PY10 registered manufacturers are assigned a set recycling obligation.
+PY11 registered manufacturers are assigned a set recycling obligation.
+You should have a letter from May 2017 that provides that figure.

 - Meet your obligation: Purchase recycled pounds and/or recycling credits, or pay recycling fee.